Meroniums in Spin-Orbit Coupled Bose Gases: THE TOPOLOGICAL CHARGES AND SPIN TEXTURES

-To illustrate the spin configuration of the four phases, the spin distribution $\bf{S}({\bf r})=\frac{1}{2}{\bf n({\bf r})}$ are plotted in Fig. \ref{fig:st}.
-The graph (a) and (b) are for states of HV and SWHV, respectively.
-They are typical meron configurations.The graph Fig. \ref{fig:st} (c) and (d) show the spin configurations of DP and SS phases.
+To gain more insight on topological properties of the four phases, it's useful to illustrate the spin distribution \bea\bf{S}({\bf r})=\frac{1}{2}{\bf n({\bf r})}.\eea They are plotted in Fig. \ref{fig:st}.
+The graph (a) and (b) are for states of HV and RWHV, respectively.
+They are typical meron configurations.
+The graph Fig. \ref{fig:st} (c) and (d) show the spin configurations of DP and SS phases.
 They are both meroniums.
 The spin configuration of the SS phase is more complicated due to the superposition of the factors of $e^{ik_c r}$ and $e^{-ik_c r}$.
 Usually, such a zero topological charge state is unstable because of the topologically triviality.
-From Fig. \ref{fig:pd} one observe that the DP state only appear in regions of small $k_0$ and $g\approx g^\prime$, while the region of SS phase in the phase diagram becomes larger as $k_0$ and $g^\prime$ increase.
-Hence, the strong SO coupling effect tend to stabilize the meronium state of SS type, while destabilize the DP type.
+From Fig. \ref{fig:pd} one observe that the DP state only appear in regions of small $k_0$ and $g\approx g^\prime$, while the region of SS phase in the phase diagram becomes larger as $k_0$ increase.
+Hence, one can conclude that the strong SO coupling effect tend to stabilize the meronium state of SS type, while destabilize the DP type.